Menu

 Owned By: Town of Kingston

-Also known as the Faunce Memorial Forest.
-More than a mile of woodland trails, plus vernal pools and a view of the Jones River, where a dam once stood.
+Located in Kingston, Sampson Park and the Faunce Memorial Forest offer 175 acres with more than a mile of woodland trails.
+Other features include vernal pools and a view of the Jones River, where a dam once stood.
+Look for old stone walls and glacial erratic boulders in the woods.
 The Bay Circuit Trail runs through this property and offers close-up views of Furnace Brook.

 Features